delprzemo/react-cheatsheet/README.md

 );

 ```
-Then just use `listItems` element in your JSX DOM
+Then just use `listItems` element in your JSX DOM.
+Please note `key` property inside - it is obligatory to identify particular row in list.

 ## Content projection